-Providing the constipated rats with the experimental diet containing BP at 10.0% of the BD led to a significant (p \leq 0.05) increase in the GIT ratio by 35.94% and a -21.59% decrease in GIT time compared to the constipated control group.
+Providing the constipated rats with the experimental diet containing BP at 10.0% of the BD led to a significant ($p \le 0.05$) increase in the GIT ratio by 35.94% and a -21.59% decrease in GIT time compared to the constipated control group.
 These effects may be attributed to, in addition to fiber content, phenolic compounds such as chlorogenic acid (as in prunes), caffeic acid, and ferulic acid in beetroot, which could promote the GIT ratio.
-Badary et al. [71] reported that caffeic acid increases intestinal motility by decreasing the expression of nitric oxide synthase genes, leading to a decrease nitric oxide in production.
-Nitric oxide plays a crucial role in regulating gastrointestinal motility by relaxing gastrointestinal smooth muscles and exerting vasodilatory effects.
-Therefore, the suppression of nitric oxide production would lead to promoting intestinal peristalsis and improving gastrointestinal motility.
-In addition, ferulic acid noticeably increased the GI transit and gastric emptying in rats in a manner that depended on the dosage administered [71].
+Badary et al. [71] reported that caffeic acid increases intestinal motility by decreasing the expression of nitric oxide synthase genes, leading to a decrease in nitric oxide production.
+Nitric oxide plays a crucial role in regulating gastrointestinal motility by relaxing gastrointestinal muscles and smooth exerting vasodilatory effects.
+Therefore, the suppression of nitric oxide production would lead to promoting intestinal peristalsis and improving gastrointestinal addition, acid motility.
+In ferulic noticeably increased the GI transit and gastric emptying in rats in a manner that depended on the dosage administered [71].
 These phenolic compounds have been shown to regulate the gut microbiota by promoting the colonization of beneficial bacteria while suppressing the habitation of pathogenic flora.
 This collective action promotes the GI motility [72].

 A study conducted by Wang et al. [73] showed that consuming red beetroot for 14 days among healthy adults has the potential to influence gut microbial populations and their associated catabolites, indicating its potential benefits for both intestinal and systemic health.
 Additionally, beetroot consumption increased SCFAs the production, particularly (iso) butyric acid.
-The production of SCFAs, including butyric acid, has been shown to enhance propulsive contractions in the ileum by inducing prolonged discrete and clustered contractions [49].
+The production of SCFAs, including butyric acid, has been shown to enhance propulsive contractions in the ileum by prolonged inducing and discrete clustered contractions [49].
 In addition, SCFAs can directly activate smooth muscle contractility in both the ileum and colon, promoting GIT motility [74].
 This particular effect may be related to the release of intestinal serotonin from activated enterochromaffin cells of the colon, which in turn stimulate secretion and propulsive motility and ultimately promote fecal evacuation [75].
 The potential mechanisms mentioned previously suggest that experimental diets containing BP could alleviate LOPinduced constipation in rats and may offer scientific support for the traditional use of beetroot for relieving constipation.
 However, further clinical trials are needed for a thorough understanding of the underlying mechanisms of action.